Mario vs. Donkey Kong: Minis March Again!: Gameplay

 At the end of each floor, the player must fight Donkey Kong to go to the next floor.
 The player always starts the battle with 6 Mini-Marios and Donkey Kong also starts at 6 hit points too, just like he did in the previous installment.
 The player must shoot the Mini Mario in a cannon to pummel Donkey Kong, except for the fourth floor, that if a Mini-Mario tries to hit Donkey Kong, it breaks.
 The player also has three minutes to defeat Donkey Kong.
 Sometimes, Donkey Kong will send blue clocks down, that when collected, it adds 30 seconds to the time remaining.
 Starting with the fourth floor, there will be steamed clocks that removes 30 seconds from the timer if collected.
 If the player runs out of time or all six Mini-Marios are destroyed, the player will lose a life and must restart the battle.
 There is also an "O" card in the Donkey Kong stages.

-The game features a level editor called the Construction Zone in which players can select the types and locations of power-ups, enemies, and traps in custom-made levels.
-More items will be added, and more Characters will be unlocked as you progress through the main game.
-Players can then either play them locally or share them with friends on other Nintendo DSi devices via a wireless Internet connection.
-Changes to the level editor have been made such as increasing the number of levels one could create from only 8 stages in March of the Minis to 140 stages in Minis March Again.
-Also, unlike March of the Minis, created and downloaded levels use the same counter; there can only be 140 levels between the 2 types.
+The game featured a level editor called the Construction Zone in which players could select the types and locations of power-ups, enemies, and traps in custom-made levels.
+More items were added, and more characters were unlocked as the players progressed through the main game.
+Players could either play them locally or share them with friends on other Nintendo DSi devices via a wireless Internet connection.
+Changes to the level editor were made such as increasing the number of levels one could create from only 8 stages in March of the Minis to 140 stages in Minis March Again.
+Also, unlike March of the Minis, created and downloaded levels used the same counter; there could be only 140 levels between the 2 types.
+All online features were retired in May 2014.